ggxchain/ggxnode/docs/tokenomics.md

 * Initial total supply is not implemented as it requires more detailed composition.
 * 18 decimals is done. (configured by MILLIGGX)
-* APY configured to 16%. (configured by runtime/mainnet/src/pos/inflation.rs)
+* APY configured to 16%. (configured by runtime/mainnet/src/pos/inflation.rs InflationPercent)
 * APY decrease ladder scheduled for the runtime.
-APY decrease happens every 365.25 days to address leap years. (configured by runtime/mainnet/src/pos/inflation.rs)
+APY decrease happens every 365.25 days to address leap years. (configured by runtime/mainnet/src/pos/inflation.rs InflationPercentDecay)

 ## Staking